QubesOS/qubes-doc/introduction/issue-tracking.md

 closed](/doc/issue-tracking/#how-issues-get-closed) for details about when, why, and how this occurs.

-## Labels, Milestones, and Projects
+## Labels, milestones, and projects

 Labels, milestones, and projects are features of GitHub's issue tracking system that we use to keep